Virtual Student Affairs Resources

 The Hiatt Career Center is committed to keeping students informed and connected to its services.
 Hiatt offers phone and video appointments with career counselors, online drop-in appointments with Hiatt Advisors during the academic year, virtual career programming (including workshops, information sessions and live broadcasts), and more.

 The Center for Spiritual Life offers a safe space for students to explore their spirituality and find their place in the world, on their terms.
-Staff chaplains are available to speak with students by phone or Zoom.
-If you have any questions or would like to speak with a chaplain during the summer months, please email Assistant Director Lara Ericson, MDiv or Director Rabbi Seth Winberg.
-For updates and additional information, follow the Center via Facebook and Instagram, and sign up to receive the newsletter.
+We offer religious services, as well as other opportunities for learning and connection.
+Staff chaplains are available to speak with students on campus or by Zoom.
+To learn more, follow the Center via Facebook and Instagram, and sign up to receive the newsletter.

 Professional staff and student staff (CAs) from the Department of Community Living (DCL) continue to support students in the residence halls.
 DCL office hours are Monday-Friday, 9am-5pm ET.
 Updates will continue to be provided on the DCL website.
 To contact DCL, please email email@example.com or call 781-736-5060.